 Medication pooling is the production of IMPs which may be used in a number of clinical trials and which are left in a "generic" state until after QP certification.
 This would usually be by leaving a space for the protocol number to be added at the point of dispensing, or where multiple protocol numbers are on the label with the others being deleted at the point of dispensing.
 Only after certification is it decided which protocol the particular IMPs are destined for, this is when it is being dispensed to the patient.
-This is acceptable as long as the QP certification is against all of the possible clinical trials which may use the IMPs, the protocol number is added to the IMP doses prior to release to the trial, and the GMP points outlined in Q23 (above) are considered.
+This is acceptable provided that the QP certification is against all of the possible clinical trials which may use the IMP, the protocol number is added to the IMP doses prior to release to the trial, and the GMP points outlined in Q23 (above) are considered.

 - What is the expectation for QPs in relation to non-investigational medicinal products?

 Non investigational medicinal products (NIMPs) are not IMPs and so the legislative requirements of The Medicines for Human Use (Clinical Trials) Regulation 2004 (as amended) [SI 2004/1031] (as amended) do not apply to such products.
 There is therefore no requirement to source such products from a site holding an MIA(IMP) or for QP certification of the product.
 There is an expectation for the Sponsor to ensure that NIMPs are of the necessary quality for human use.
 Further guidance on sourcing NIMPs is included in Eudralex Volume 10 Clinical Trials Notice to Applicants.

 - Provided it is considered that the safety, quality and efficacy of a batch of IMP have not been compromised, does a QP have any discretion to certify that batch as suitable for release even if it does not meet the specification in the Clinical Trials Authorisation?